top of page

 Renters and housing advocacy organizations across Minneapolis and St. Paul in September of 2016 and 2017 joined together to raise our voices on the Green Line, at corporate rental offices, at schools, parks and at City Halls to demand policy changes.

-On February 8th, Community Stabilization Project & Organizations across the Twin Cities will took a stand with renters as they share their stories at the State Capitol Rotunda and once again call for policy solutions to assure that the rising costs of rent are controlled, that renters are protected against landlord abuses, and that homes for all are safe and healthy.
+As of 2023, Families are still struggling to keep stable housing.
+There continues to be a surge families/individuals struggling in with making a choice how to pay the rent, utilities and keep food on the table.
+Even with all the new " Tenant Landlord Laws" that goes into effect January 2024 still do not solve problem with families/individuals keeping their homes.
+IN 2016 Community Stabilization Project & Organizations across the Twin Cities took a stand with renters as they shared their stories at the State Capitol Rotunda and once again call for policy solutions to assure that the rising costs of rent can be stabilized, that renters are protected from being 'PRICED OUT', and that homes for all are safe and healthy.

 We need homes for people not for profit!
 PLEASE CALL (651) 225-8778 TO PLEDGE TO TAKE A STAND!!!!

-Copy and Paste to View "Rentes Action Day On The Hill"
+Copy and Paste to View "Renters Action Day On The Hill"

 http://www.kare11.com/video/news/fighting-for-renters-rights/89-8003229